runtimeverification/proof-checker/docs/proof-language.md

 Using a rule of meta inference, we may instantiate metatheorems.
 This allows us to instantiate axiom and theorem schemas, such as
 $\phi \limplies \phi$.
-For performance and conveniency reasons, we support *simultaneous* instantiations that can instantiate several metavars at once, where all pluggings are isolated (they do not cause side-effects among each other).
+For performance and convenience reasons, we support *simultaneous* instantiations that can instantiate several metavars at once, where all pluggings are isolated (they do not cause side-effects among each other).
 This means: